cloudmesh/classes/docs/source/assignments.rst

 Paper p1
 ^^^^^^^^^

       This assigment may be conducted as a group with at most two students.
-There is no need to keep this arrangement during the semester.
 It will be up to you to find another student, or you can just do the paper yourself.
+There is no need to keep this team during the semester or the project assignment you can build new teams throughout the semester for different homework.
+Make sure your team contributes equally.

       This assignment requires to write a paper that is 2 pages in length.
 Please use the 2 column ACM proceedings Format.
 Write a paper discussing the following topics:

+      - Conduct the Discussion homework first.
       - Review what plagiarism is and how to not do it
       - Install jabref and organize your citations with jabref
       - What is Big Data?